How to Create Users and Groups in CentOS 7? Print

 Creating a Usergroup

-1. To create a group, you need to use the groupadd command.
+1. To create a group, use the groupadd command.

 Adding a User to Group